Tory Lanez

-Daystar Shemuel Shua Peterson (born July 27, 1992), known professionally as Tory Lanez, is a Canadian rapper, singer, songwriter, record producer, and convicted felon.
-He received initial recognition from the mixtape Conflicts of My Soul: The 416 Story, released in August 2013.
-In 2015, Tory Lanez signed to record producer Benny Blanco's Mad Love Records through Interscope Records.
+Daystar Shemuel Shua Peterson (born July 27, 1992), known professionally as Tory Lanez, is a Canadian singer and rapper.
+Known for his versatility and blending R&B and hip hop in his music, he was first discovered by Sean Kingston.
+He came to initial recognition with his mixtape Conflicts of My Soul: The 416 Story, released in August 2013.
+In 2015, Lanez signed with record producer Benny Blanco's Mad Love Records, an imprint of Interscope Records.